This article has been reviewed by tax expert Erica Gellerman, CPA.

 - Line 11: This is used to report contract labor.
 This does not include wages you pay to employees (Line 26) or the cost of labor reported as cost of goods on Line 37.

-- Line 13: If you purchase buildings, equipment, furniture, or other fixed assets in your business, you typically cannot deduct the full cost of the purchase in one year.
+- Line 13: If you purchase buildings, equipment, furniture, or other fixed assets in your business, you may not be able to deduct the full cost of the purchase in one year.
 Instead, you must depreciate the asset over a number of years and only report that year’s depreciation deduction on Line 13.
 We strongly recommend using the services of an accountant or other tax professional if you must calculate depreciation.

 - Line 18: This is used only for office supplies and postage.
 Other office expenses can be listed in Part V. The total from Line 48 in Part V is reported on Line 27a.

-- Line 24b: In most cases, you can only deduct 50% of the meals and entertainment expenses for your business.
-The meals or entertainment must have a specific business purpose.
+- Line 24b: In most cases, you can only deduct 50% of the meal expenses for your business.
+The meals must have a specific business purpose.
 You must keep documentation of the business nature of the expense, as well as the name of the client or potential client you entertained, to support your meals and entertainment expenses.
 More information on what is—and is not—deductible is included in the IRS’s instructions for Schedule C, referenced above.

 - Line 28 is the sum of all your expenses on Lines 8 through 27a.
-This amount should be very close to the total expenses on your profit and loss statement, with an allowance made for the 50% of your meals and entertainment expenses which is not tax deductible.
+This amount should be very close to the total expenses on your profit and loss statement, with an allowance made for the 50% of your meal expenses which is not tax deductible.

 - Line 30: If you have a home office, you can deduct a portion of your household expenses on Line 30.
 To do this, you can either complete Form 8829 or use the simplified method right on Schedule C. The IRS has very specific rules about what constitutes as a home office, so read pages C-9 through C-13 of the Schedule C instructions carefully.